 Don Hertzfeldt is a two time Oscar®-nominated American independent filmmaker whose animated films include It’s Such a Beautiful Day, The Meaning of Life, Billy’s Balloon, and Rejected.
 His work has screened worldwide receiving over 250 awards, and he recently made a special guest appearance on The Simpsons.
 Seven of his films have been screened in competition at the Sundance Film Festival, where he is the only filmmaker to have won the overall Grand Jury Prize for Short Film twice.

-The UCSB Script to Screen film presentation will be followed by a Q&A with filmmaker and UCSB Film and Media Studies Alumnus Don Hertzfeldt.
+The Script to Screen film presentation will be followed by a Q&A with Filmmaker and UCSB Film and Media Studies Alumnus Don Hertzfeldt.
 The event will be moderated by Pollock Theater Director Matt Ryan.

 There will be a post-discussion reception in the Michael Douglas lobby.